ARTISTRY FROM THE PAST

 Napier

-Napier was originally founded under the name Whitney & Rice in 1875 in Massachusetts and by 1883, the company had opened an office in New York City.
-Following World War I, the company changed its name to Napier, and by 1944 it was the largest privately owned manufacturer of fashion jewelry in America.
+Napier was originally founded under the name E.A.
+Bliss & Co. in 1878 in Massachusetts and by 1883, the company had opened an office in New York City.
+In 1922, the company changed its name to Napier, and by 1944 it was the largest privately owned manufacturer of fashion jewelry in America.
 The company was prolific in the 1950s and 1960s, producing hundreds of designs a year.
 The company closed in 1999.

 Nettie Rosenstein

-Nettie Rosenstein initially began her career as a dressmaker in 1916.
-By 1931, her business had expanded to jewelry, handbags, perfume, and lingerie.
+Nettie Rosenstein initially began her career as a milliner in 1916.
+By 1932, her business had expanded to jewelry, handbags, perfume, and lingerie.
 By 1937, Nettie’s business was grossing $1 million a year ($19.5 million in today’s dollars).
 Signature pieces of Nettie include her vibrant pave set rhinestone earrings and pins.
 She made use of enamel and silver work in her jewelry making, and often drew inspiration from the art-deco style.
-Nettie decided to discontinue her fashion line in 1961 but continued her jewelry and accessory business until 1975.
+Nettie closed her business in the 1970s.

 Nina Ricci